Satcom silos are breaking down: Operators must be ready for convergence

 New business models are enabled by SatCom/telco convergence but operators need to be ready

-• Buy or build: Operators must carefully consider their convergence strategies, whether to develop their own capabilities or explore mergers and acquisitions (M&A) to enhance their network footprint and capabilities.
-While ongoing market consolidation has seen a range of M&A activity mergers pass internal and external scrutiny (e.g., Eutelsat and OneWeb or Viasat and Inmarsat), others appear to be pursuing a strategy driven by ringfenced partnerships for specific solutions or markets (e.g., Intelsat in partnership with Eutelsat and OneWeb).
-NewSpace players such as Internet-of-Things / D2D constellation operators are partnering with telcos or Mobile Network Operators to provide a combined solution to their respective customers.
+• Buy or build: Operators need to consider their convergence strategies, either developing their own capabilities or pursuing mergers and acquisitions (M&A) to boost their network reach and abilities.
+Some M&A deals have passed internal and external scrutiny (e.g., Eutelsat and OneWeb or Viasat and Inmarsat), while others prefer ringfenced and specific partnerships (e.g., Intelsat with Eutelsat and OneWeb).
+NewSpace players like IoT / D2D constellations team up with telcos or Mobile Network Operators (MNOs) to offer a combined solution to their respective customers.

 In conclusion, the convergence of satellite and terrestrial communications is reshaping the global markets for telecommunications.
 Satellite operators need to address key strategic questions to move beyond individual orbits as silos and embrace integrated solutions that cater to the demands of modern users.
 If implemented successfully, the integration of multi-orbit satellite and terrestrial networks not only ensures seamless service delivery but also provides the foundation for the next generation of communication capabilities, fostering a truly connected world.